gfix

 MCP-native, host-agnostic

-// one binary. every agent.
+// one binary. every agent. your model, your bill.

 [×] how it works